d-werner/grunt-raind/README.md

 ### Configuring Grunt

+The easiest way would be to copy this [example Gruntfile](https://github.com/d-werner/grunt-raind/blob/master/watch_example/Gruntfile.js) in your project root directory or merge it with your existing Gruntfile.

-Create a Gruntfile in your project root directory and enable the plugins with these lines of Code:
+Alternatively you can create or adapt your Gruntfile in your project root directory and enable the plugins with these lines of Code:

 ```js
 grunt.loadTasks("node_modules/grunt-contrib-watch/tasks");